mrpropellers/Peak.StableThirdPersonCamera/Peak.StableCamera/README.md

 ## Bugs / Contact
 The fastest way to contact me is on Discord.
-You can find me in the Lethal Company Modding or R.E.P.O.
-Modding Discord servers, or in my [Deja Drift Discord Server](https://discord.gg/yKwt2AWcGF)
+You can find me in the Lethal Company Modding or PEAK Modding Discord servers, or in my [Deja Drift Discord Server](https://discord.gg/yKwt2AWcGF)